NithyaNN3/docker/Building images.md

 - ENV: setting environment variables.
 - EXPOSE: which port the container will be listening on
 - USER: used for setting the user with
 - CMD: default command to start the container like npm start for example.
 RUN is a runtime instruction, CMD isn't.
-Format: ["", ""] where a new shell isn't created and this is the exec form.
+Format: ["", ""] where a new shell process isn't started and this is the exec form.
-- ENTRYPOINT:
+- ENTRYPOINT: eg: ["npm", "start"] - same as CMD but not really overwritable.
+CMD is more for adhoc commands.

 -